-- 8.8 Where Outline Applications are made, the council will need to be satisfied that any risks from land potentially affected by contamination have been properly assessed and, if there is an unacceptable risk, the options appraised sufficiently to identify a viable remediation scheme that will reduce the risks to acceptable level, just as it would with a full application. - 8.9 Outline permissions will not be granted until the council is satisfied that it understands the contaminated condition of the site and that the proposed development is appropriate as a means of remediating it.
-Consideration will be given by the council to the placement of planning conditions on a case by case basis. - 8.10 Extreme caution is taken by the council in the granting of outline planning permission.
-The council must be satisfied that it has sufficient information from the applicant about the condition of the land and its remediation and the full range of environmental impacts arising from the proposals to be able to grant permission in full at a later stage.
+- 13.11 Where outline applications are made, the council will need to be satisfied that any risks from land potentially affected by contamination have been properly assessed and, if there is an unacceptable risk, the options appraised sufficiently to identify a viable remediation scheme that will reduce the risks to an acceptable level, just as it would with a full application. - 13.12 Outline permissions will not be granted until the council is satisfied that it understands the contaminated condition of the site and that the proposed development is appropriate as a means of remediating it.
+Consideration will be given by the council to the placement of planning conditions on a case by case basis. - 13.13 Extreme caution is taken by the council in the granting of outline planning permission.
+The council must be satisfied that it has sufficient information from the applicant about the condition of the land and its remediation as well as the full range of environmental impacts arising from the proposals to be able to grant permission in full at a later stage.
 A grant of outline planning permission that cannot be sustained at the detailed approval stage because it becomes apparent that the necessary remediation is not viable or practicable or because the ES (where EIA is required) demonstrates unacceptable adverse impacts could leave the council vulnerable to a claim for compensation.